BSc(Hons), AADip, Part 2 Architectural Assistant

 DipArch, RIBA, Architect

-Colin Rice is one of three senior directors that make up our Practice Management Team, providing leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
+Colin Rice is one of our Practice Leaders who provide leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
 He joined Cullinan Studio in 1988 bringing with him a wealth of experience in building construction gleaned from six years investigating and remedying defects in buildings.
 He took the Project Management course at Reading University in 1998 and represents the office on various research and Knowledge Management issues.

 BArch(Hons), DipArch, Architect